 - Coconut Extract – If you can’t get your hands on coconut extract, you can use vanilla extract (not artificial vanilla) in its place.

-- Milk – You can use any type of milk you have on hand, but whole milk is preferred.
+- Milk – You can use any milk you have on hand, but whole milk is preferred.

 - Coconut Milk – Make sure you’re buying canned coconut milk or coconut cream, and NOT cream of coconut, which is sweetened.
 Since coconut milk tends to separate in the can, give it a good stir.